ds4a/shelly-vrm-battsoc/README.md

 # shelly-vrm-battsoc
-A shelly script to obtain Victron VRM battery SoC and switch a relay on the 1PM
+A shelly script to obtain Victron VRM battery SoC via the Victron API and switch a relay on the Shelly 1PM